Primary Lens Luxation (PLL)

 The lens of the eye normally lies immediately behind the iris and the pupil, and is suspended in place by a series of fibers, called zonular ligaments.
 It functions to focus light rays on the retina, in the back of the eye.
 When partial or complete breakdown of the zonular ligaments occurs, the lens may become partially dislocated (Lens Subluxation) or fully dislocated (Lens Luxation) from the lens’ normal position.
 Lens Luxation can lead to inflammation (Uveitis) and Glaucoma (increased intraocular pressure).
 This can result in painful, teary, red eyes that may look hazy or cloudy.
 Both Uveitis and Glaucoma are painful and potentially blinding diseases if not identified and treated early.
-PLL testing requires a DNA sample.
+Primary Lens Luxation (PLL) testing requires a DNA sample.